 An acne breakout can take a lot longer to heal and clear, especially without treatment.

 Acne occurs when the pores of your skin become blocked with oil, dead skin, or bacteria.

-- too much oil is produced by your follicles
+- your follicles produce too much oil

 - dead skin cells accumulate in your pores

 Any of these concerns can lead to pimples, which develop when bacteria grow in a clogged pore and the oil can’t escape.